 Using walking as a biomarker would be extraordinarily useful.
-It is not an invasive exam, does not require a testing facility and has a lot of data, at least in Japan where everyone tends to walk a lot.
+It is not an invasive exam, it does not require a testing facility and it has a lot of data, at least in Japan where everyone tends to walk a lot.
 Of course, it is not practical to send a cameraman to follow someone's walk during their days.
 Like this RDS, a design company, worked in collaboration with the National Rehabilitation Center of Japan to come up with a droid concept.
 It is called CORE-LER.
 What does he do?
 Simple: follow a subject around and observe their walk and movements.
 A nice meddler, but it helps to get better.

 I quote from the description of the project: